Unity-Technologies/ml-agents/docs/Tutorial-Custom-Trainer-Plugin.md

+# Custom Trainer Plugin

+## How to write a custom trainer plugin

 ### Step 1: Write your custom trainer class
 Before you start writing your code, make sure to use your favorite environment management tool(e.g. `venv` or `conda`) to create and activate a Python virtual environment.
 The following command uses `conda`, but other tools work similarly:
 ```shell